 A visit into local window showrooms, especially any big box stores, can be overwhelming.
 San Diego homeowners have a large selection of window manufacturers to choose from when upgrading their windows.
 These window manufacturers have a variety of different products and frame materials to choose from, but ultimately they fit into several categories.
-Most manufacturers will produce at least one or several frame materials for windows; vinyl windows, fiberglass windows, wood windows, or aluminum windows.
+Most manufacturers will produce at least one or several frame materials for windows; vinyl windows, fiberglass windows, or aluminum windows.
 Milgard Windows & Doors provides products for all of these frame materials.
-However, Wood Windows are made with a fiberglass exterior to protect the wood from rot, termites, and other issues that are common to exposed wood windows.
-Additionally, not all window manufacturers make these frames at the same quality or focus on a beautiful design.
+Not all window manufacturers make these frames at the same quality or focus on a beautiful design.
 Milgard focuses on making a well designed, incredibly durable, and long-lasting product.
 So before you walk into a San Diego showroom and pick out whatever window fits your window opening, read through our guide to researching San Diego window manufacturers and learn more about why we work exclusively with Milgard Windows & Doors.

 Quality window manufacturers spend years developing and refining their products to meet their customer’s specific needs.
 Some brands even adjust their products for specific territories to meet the environmental challenges unique to each area of the United States.
 For instance, in San Diego, California we have some of the most rigid standards for energy efficiency and safety requirements.
 Milgard Windows & Doors ensure their windows meet these stringent requirements and apply those manufacturing processes to all their window lines.
 They also produce a higher grade product for residential homes than many other manufacturers.
 These results have been tested and verified by third-party industry testing.
 Step 1 in any research for home improvements is to ensure the products you want are high quality.
 Even a great installation won’t provide long-lasting results if the products break down before long.
 To ensure you are receiving the best product and services make sure that the claims made by the manufacturers have independent verification.